geovistory/toolbox/client/README.md

 For debugging Jest tests in VSCode have a look at [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner).

+## Troubleshooting

+Whenever you deal with circular dependencies, consider using madge.
+To find circular dependencies in folder './foo' run:
+`npx madge --circular --extensions ts ./foo`

 ## Ready to deploy?

 Just run `nx build app-toolbox` to build the application.
 The build artifacts will be stored in the `dist/` directory, ready to be deployed.